kodalegit/reactify-django/README.md

 `npx reactify-django add`

-Optionally specify a path to the target django app directory with the `-c` or `--cwd` option:
+Optionally specify a path to the target Django app directory with the `-c` or `--cwd` option:

 `npx reactify-django add -c ./path/to/app`